wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ## How do I restore the original as-shipped RISC-V CPU firmware onto the board?

-The original firmware is in the [IGL2_RISCV_Systick_Blinky](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky) SoftConsole project.
-How do you get it on the board?
+The CPU firmware is not stored in the 26F064B serial flash part as you might think -- it's flashed into the IGLOO2's eNVM memory instead.
+This is done at the same time the FPGA fabric is flashed with FlashPro.

-**Short answer**: The CPU firmware gets programmed along with the FPGA fabric when you use FlashPro to program the YellowBoard [.stp file](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Programming%20the%20Target%20Device/PROC_SUBSYSTEM.stp) mentioned above.
-So you don't actually have to do anything to reload this software other than re-flash the FPGA.
+Sources and binaries for the as-shipped firmware are [here](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/tree/master/YellowBoard/Software%20project/IGL2_RISCV_Systick_Blinky).

-**Longer answer**: You might be tempted to think that the software lives in the 26F064B serial flash part, but it doesn't!
-It's stored in the eNVM (embedded non-volatile memeory) of the IGLOO2.
-The M2GL025 part has 256kB of eNVM at base address is fixed at 0x6000_0000.
-The eNVM gets programmed along with the FPGA fabric when you use FlashPro to program the target device.
+So the short answer is that the as-shipped firmware is restored when you use FlashPro to program the YellowBoard [.stp file](https://github.com/RISCV-on-Microsemi-FPGA/M2GL025-Creative-Board/blob/master/YellowBoard/Programming%20the%20Target%20Device/PROC_SUBSYSTEM.stp) mentioned above.

 ## How do I load new CPU firmware so that it runs at power up?